the-turing-way/the-turing-way/book/website/welcome.md

 (welcome)=
 # Welcome

-_The Turing Way_ is a handbook to reproducible, ethical, inclusive and collaborative data science.
+_The Turing Way_ is a handbook to reproducible, ethical and collaborative data science.

 The project is open source (anyone can [inspect the code](https://github.com/alan-turing-institute/the-turing-way)), open contribution (anyone can {ref}`contribute<ch-contributing>`), and open licenced (anyone can [re-use the materials](https://github.com/alan-turing-institute/the-turing-way/blob/master/LICENSE.md)).